Fulfill your full potential as a math teacher.

 In order for students to complete their coursework, they will register in OTL595 – Student Teaching during the final term.

-The Graduate Certificate in Educator Licensure-Math consists of seven courses totaling 24 credits:
+The Graduate Certificate in Education Licensure-Math consists of eight courses totaling 24 credits:

 Examine the goals and objectives for integrating math and literacy into content area instruction, making instruction and content relevant to students, fostering safe and nurturing learning environments for students, engaging students in personalized learning, integrating technology into instruction to maximize student learning, advocating for partnerships to support students and families, and demonstrating high ethical standards and leadership capacity.